-The Koh-i-Noor, often spelled as Kohinoor, is perhaps one of the most popular as well as controversial diamonds on earth.
-Since its discovery, most possibly in the 12th century, from Kollur Mine (located in Andhra Pradesh, India), the Kohinoor has been a part of many historically significant crown jewels and ornates.
+The Koh-i-Noor, also spelled as Kohinoor, is perhaps one of the most popular and controversial diamonds on earth.
+It was discovered, most possibly in the 12th century, from the Kollur Mine (located in Andhra Pradesh, India) and has been a part of many historically significant crown jewels and ornaments.

-In 1849, the diamond landed in possession of the British Empire under Queen Victoria in 1849 and was transported to Britain shortly after.
-There it was re-cut from 191 carats to its current size.
+The diamond changed hands several times before it was acquired by the British Empire under Queen Victoria in 1849 and was transported to Britain shortly after.
+There it was re-cut from 191 carats to its current size in 1852.
 It is currently on display at the Tower of London’s Jewel House.

-For decades, the Kohinoor diamond has instigated diplomatic controversies between India, Pakistan, Afghanistan, and the United Kingdom, all claiming to be its rightful owner.
+For decades, the Kohinoor diamond has been a source of diplomatic tensions between India, Pakistan, Afghanistan, and the United Kingdom, with each claiming to be its rightful owner.

 Weight: 910 carats

-Lesotho 910 carat diamond is the seventh-largest gem-quality diamond in the world.
+Lesotho 910 carat diamond is the sixth-largest gem-quality diamond in the world.
 It was discovered in 2018 in Letseng diamond mine in Lesotho, a small African nation surrounded by South Africa.

 6. Star of Sierra Leone

-Star of Sierra Leone was a large emerald shape stone, discovered in the mines near the Koidu town in Sierra Leone in West Africa.
+Star of Sierra Leone was a large gem-quality stone discovered near the Koidu town in Sierra Leone in West Africa.
 It is currently the fourth largest gem-quality diamond in the world.
 It is also one of the rarest type of diamond that has no chemical impurities.
 A few months after its discovery, the diamond was bought by a New York City jeweler for $2.5 million.